Daredevil season 1: Design

 The two costumes worn by Cox in the season: first, his black "vigilante outfit"; second, his red "classic suit".

 Costume designer Stephanie Maslansky read the first two episodes' scripts and some outlines of future scripts, and developed a "solid understanding" of the character arcs and overall story to begin the advanced planning needed for costume design.
 She also asked questions to prepare for character's stunt requirements and the building or retro-fitting of more complex costumes.

-Murdock begins the season wearing a black costume (called the "vigilante outfit" by production), inspired by the one worn by the character in Frank Miller's Daredevil: The Man Without Fear (1993–1994), rather than the more traditional red, horned suit.
+Murdock begins the season wearing a black costume (called the "vigilante outfit" by production), inspired by the one worn by the character in Frank Miller's comic book miniseries Daredevil: The Man Without Fear (1993–1994), rather than the more traditional red, horned suit.
 This was done to highlight the formation of Matt Murdock as Daredevil, with the costume evolving over time as the character develops.
 Marvel Comics' Chief Creative Officer Quesada conceptualized the look based on DeKnight's specifications.
 On the design process, DeKnight revealed that "we tried practically everything, design-wise.
 We experimented with a lot of different head pieces.
 One version was a ski mask with the eyes sewn shut.
 We tried everything until we found something that just felt right."
 DeKnight and Quesada explained that the idea was for Murdock to start out with a homemade outfit that fits more in the "real-world" of the series, and to then evolve it into the classic Daredevil suit.
 Maslansky noted that they wanted the outfit to "look like something that Matt Murdock could put together himself, that he could either order off the Internet or shop around town. [...] we wound up with pretty practical choices for him.
 His shirts are compression shirts and his pants wound up being from an army/navy store."
 Concerning the black mask, Maslansky noted that a balance between aesthetic and safety was required, and that it was made of layers of cotton mesh that "really conform to his head" but also allowed Cox to see through the mask.